ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 ```
 ## Finding the Top Three Countries By the Number Of Reported Covid Deaths

 Let's define a new function to find the top three countries with the highest number of Covid deaths.
-In this function, you will use queries to sort a table and retrieve a *limit*ed number of sorted records from the table.
+In this function, you will use another query to sort and retrieve a *limit*ed number of records from the table.

 ```ballerina
 public function findCountriesByHighestNoOfDeaths(table<CovidEntry> dataTable, int n) returns [string, decimal][] {